MRCIEU/COVIDITY_ProbQBA/README.md

 (IV) pattern-mixture model factorisation and null exposure effect,

 - (I AND II)
-	- SM - sets true values of data generation models.do
+	- "SM - sets true values of data generation models.do"
-	- SM - generates simulated datasets.do
+	- "SM - generates simulated datasets.do"
-	- SM - simulates a dataset.do
+	- "SM - simulates a dataset.do"
 - (III AND IV)
-	- PMM - sets true values of data generation models.do
+	- "PMM - sets true values of data generation models.do"
-	- PMM - generates simulated datasets.do
+	- "PMM - generates simulated datasets.do"
-	- PMM - simulates a dataset.do
+	- "PMM - simulates a dataset.do"

-- PMM - generates large dataset for true exposure effect value.do generates very large dataset to determine "TRUE" exposure effect for PMM data model
+- "PMM - generates large dataset for true exposure effect value.do" generates very large dataset to determine "TRUE" exposure effect for PMM data model

 #### Data analysis
-- Stata .do scripts to generate random seeds for each of the analyses in both the SM DGM (RandomSeeds.do) and PMM DGM (RandomSeeds_PMM.do)
+- Stata .do scripts to generate random seeds for each of the analyses in both the SM DGM ("RandomSeeds.do") and PMM DGM ("RandomSeeds_PMM.do")
-- Scripts to perform the complete-cases analyses, multiple imputation, inverse-probability weighting and NARFCS analyses on the simulated datasets, and then combine the simulated results together, in both R (NARFCS_Simulations.r) and Stata (NARFCS_Simulations_Stata.do)
+- Scripts to perform the complete-cases analyses, multiple imputation, inverse probability weighting and NARFCS analyses on the simulated datasets, and then combine the simulated results together, in both R ("NARFCS_Simulations.r") and Stata ("NARFCS_Simulations_Stata.do")

 ##### Bayesian SM
-- R code to perform the Bayesian selection bias quantitative bias analysis using JAGS on the simulated datasets (BayesSM_Simulations.r)
+- "BayesSM_Simulations.r" contains R code to perform the Bayesian selection model using JAGS on the simulated datasets
 - spreadsheet files list generated random seeds (*.csv)

 ### UK Biobank study
- - Script to processing the UK Biobank data ready for analysis (UKBB_Processing.r)
+ - "UKBB_Processing.r" processes the UK Biobank data ready for analysis
- - Scripts to perform the complete-cases analyses, multiple imputation, inverse-probability weighting, coding all participants without COVID testing data as 'not infected' and NARFCS analyses on the UK Biobank data, in both R (NARFCS_UKB.r) and Stata (NARFCS_UKB_Stata.do)
+ - Scripts to perform the complete-cases analyses, multiple imputation, inverse probability weighting, coding all participants without COVID testing data as 'not infected' and NARFCS analyses on the UK Biobank data, in both R ("NARFCS_UKB.r") and Stata ("NARFCS_UKB_Stata.do")
- - NARFCS_UKB.r - R code to perform the NARFCS quantitative bias analysis, along with other methods (complete-case analysis, inverse probability weighting [stabilised and unstabilised], standard multiple imputation, and coding all participants without COVID testing data as 'not infected')
+ - "NARFCS_UKB.r" contains R code to perform the NARFCS quantitative bias analysis, along with other methods (complete-case analysis, inverse probability weighting [stabilised and unstabilised], standard multiple imputation, and coding all participants without COVID testing data as 'not infected')
- - R code to perform the Bayesian selection bias quantitative bias analysis using JAGS on the UK Biobank data (BayesSM_UKB.r)
+ - "BayesSM_UKB.r" contains R code to perform the Bayesian selection model using JAGS on the UK Biobank data